mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Beguile*  - Attract to deceive.
+God will beguile you with an infinite ingenuity.

 *Altiloquent* - (Adj) Pompous in speech - You remind me of an occasion some time past when reading a book of an altiloquent style.

 Pompous, or pretentious in speech